Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Both on the edge and inside.

 Leading.
-While the jury is summing up last round and the whole game, you are invited to watch the scene “Arithmetic Mean” performed by students of the 7th grade (Annex 1).
+While the jury sums up the results last round and the entire game, you are invited to watch the sketch “Arithmetic mean” performed by 7th grade students (Appendix 1).

-The jury summarizes the results of the fifth round and the entire fight.
+The jury sums up the results of the fifth round and the entire fight.

 The winning team is awarded, the losers receive a consolation prize.